19029785/Coding3/README.md

 # Coding3 Project :exploding_head:
 ## Statement
-For this project, libraries used are mediapipe and opencv also bit of numpy.
+For this project, libraries used are mediapipe and opencv,and also bit of numpy.
 You can draw without mouse or keyboard.
 I have used mediapipe's solution for hand landmark detection.
 It detects 21 different keypoints.
 And you can draw the paint with 3 keypoints of them.
 This project will capture your hand's movement, and you can draw on the air canvas with your hand as a pen.